Comparative Study of UNet-based Architectures for Liver Tumor Segmentation in Multi-Phase Contrast-Enhanced Computed Tomography: Abstract

 \section{Abstract}

-Segmentation of liver structures in multi-phase contrast-enhanced computed tomography (CECT) plays a crucial role in computer-aided diagnosis and treatment planning for liver diseases, including tumor detection.
-In this study, we investigate the performance of UNet-based architectures for liver tumor segmentation, starting from the original UNet and extending to UNet3+ with various backbone networks.
-We evaluate ResNet, Transformer-based, and State-space (Mamba) backbones, all initialized with pretrained weights.
-Surprisingly, despite the advances in modern architecture, ResNet-based models consistently outperform Transformer- and Mamba-based alternatives across multiple evaluation metrics.
-To further improve segmentation quality, we introduce attention mechanisms into the backbone and observe that incorporating the Convolutional Block Attention Module (CBAM) yields the best performance.
-ResNetUNet3+ with CBAM module not only produced the best overlap metrics with a Dice score of 0.755 and IoU of 0.662, but also achieved the most precise boundary delineation, evidenced by the lowest HD95 distance of 77.911.
-The model's superiority was further cemented by its leading overall accuracy of 0.925 and specificity of 0.926, showcasing its robust capability in accurately identifying both lesion and healthy tissue.
-To further enhance interpretability, Grad-CAM visualizations were employed to highlight the region’s most influential predictions, providing insights into its decision-making process.
-These findings demonstrate that classical ResNet architecture, when combined with modern attention modules, remain highly competitive for medical image segmentation tasks, offering a promising direction for liver tumor detection in clinical practice.
+Segmentation of liver structures in multi-phase contrast-enhanced computed tomography (CECT) plays a crucial role in computer-aided diagnosis and treatment planning.
+In this study, we investigate the performance of UNet-based architectures for liver tumor segmentation, evaluating ResNet, Transformer-based, and State-space (Mamba) backbones initialized with pretrained weights.
+Our comparative analysis reveals that despite the theoretical advantages of modern architectures in modeling long-range dependencies, ResNet-based models demonstrated superior sample efficiency on this dataset.
+This suggests that the inherent inductive biases of Convolutional Neural Networks (CNNs) remain advantageous for generalizing on limited medical data compared to data-hungry alternatives.
+To further improve segmentation quality, we introduce attention mechanisms into the backbone, finding that the Convolutional Block Attention Module (CBAM) yields the optimal configuration.
+The ResNetUNet3+ with CBAM achieved the highest nominal performance with a Dice score of 0.755 and IoU of 0.662, while also delivering the most precise boundary delineation (lowest HD95 of 77.911).
+Critically, while statistical testing indicated that the improvement in mean Dice score was not significant (p > 0.05) compared to the baseline, the proposed model exhibited greater stability (lower standard deviation) and higher specificity (0.926).
+These findings demonstrate that classical ResNet architectures, when enhanced with modern attention modules, provide a robust and statistically comparable alternative to emerging methods, offering a stable direction for liver tumor segmentation in clinical practice.

 \keywords{CBAM \and Grad-CAM \and Liver CECT \and Mamba \and ResNet \and Transformer \and Tumor Segmentation \and UNet3+}